Humbly Homemade

 Dollop the remaining one-third cake batter on top.

-8. Dollop the remaining one-third cake batter on top.
+Dollop more cake batter on top.

 Sprinkle the streusel topping on top.
 Bake the German applesauce cake for 40 to 50 minutes at 350°F.

 • Don't try to bake this recipe in a smaller baking pan.
 I tried initially baking it in an 8-inch cake tin.
-But because the cake was so thick, after over an hour it was still raw in the center!
+But because the cake was so thick, after over an hour it was still raw in the center.

 • The cake batter is very thick.
 When adding the top cake batter layer, first put dollops of cake batter distributed on top of the applesauce.
 Then use a rubber spatula or butter knife to gently spread the cake batter dollops into an even layer that covers all the applesauce.